Dog Bite Lawyer in Greeley

 Compensation for Dog Bite Injuries

 Dog bite injuries can cause both short-term and long-term damage.
+Severe dog bite injuries may require extensive treatment and compensation.
 Victims often require stitches, surgery, rehabilitation, and even psychological support for PTSD or anxiety.

 A successful injury claim may recover compensation for:

 Every case is different.
-Your attorney will calculate your damages based on how the injury has affected your life.
+Your attorney will calculate your damages based on how the injury has affected your life and help you pursue financial compensation for all serious injuries and losses.

 Proving Fault in a Dog Bite Case

 Even under strict liability, insurers might still try to shift blame.
-You will need to prove:
+To succeed in your personal injury claim, you will need to prove that the dog caused bodily injuries.
+Specifically, you must show:

 If you are pursuing a negligence-based claim, additional proof is required.
 Evidence might include: